-Diverse curricula activities initiated by a caring and dedicated team of professionals, maintained grounds and facilities and parental involvement combine to offer excellent learning opportunities at St Patrick's Catholic Primary School, East Gosford.
+Diverse curricula activities initiated by a caring and dedicated team of professionals, maintained grounds and facilities and parental involvement combine to offer excellent learning opportunities for students.
 St Patrick's is blessed with a dedicated and caring staff who have created a loving Christian environment that is the essence of all we do.
 St Patrick's School is a place where disciples of Jesus are formed and nurtured to achieve excellence in order to make a difference in the world.

-The core values of faith, hope, justice, love and joy underpin our policies, procedures and practices.
+The core values of faith, hope, justice, love and joy underpin our procedures and practices.
 The continued work on the KidsMatter framework and our Positive Behaviour for Learning (PBL) program has resulted in a greater awareness of the importance of positive social and emotional health.